 - Geographical advantage: Cyprus provides easy access to the EU, the Middle East, and Africa, opening up opportunities for business expansion and growth.

-- Citizenship pathway: After residing in Cyprus for seven years with a Golden Visa, applicants can apply for citizenship and obtain a Cypriot Golden passport.
+- Citizenship pathway: After residing in Cyprus for seven years with a Golden Visa, applicants can apply for citizenship and obtain a Cypriot Golden passport that ranks 34th on our Global Passport Index with access to visa free and visa on arrival 178 countries.

 - Residency maintenance: No need to live in Cyprus full-time, but applicants must visit at least once every two years to maintain residency.